 “You have to submit an application and then you get interviewed,” she says.
 “Your application consists of 180 paid work days within three years, so you basically need 180 call sheets [from film or TV productions].
 It can be in either hair or makeup, but once you apply you have to choose a craft.
 You can’t cross crafts once you’re in the union, so you’re either a hair stylist or a makeup artist.
 You need letters of recommendation and [must] prove you live in the area.
 Your application is reviewed by a board.
 If they approve it, you come in for an interview.
 During your interview process you sit across the table from three union members.
 They ask you questions and you bring in your portfolio and they speak to your portfolio.
 It’s all very diplomatic and it’s in place for a reason.
 It takes commitment.
 You have to want to be in the union.
 It’s not for someone who’s like, ‘I want to work with celebrities.’
 You have to want it and that’s what they want.
 They want strong union members because that makes our union stronger.”

-Speaking of portfolios, they are one of the most crucial components when it comes to makeup artists booking work.
+Portfolios are one of the most crucial components when it comes to makeup artists booking work.
 It requires time and energy to put together, of course, not to mention actually doing the work so you have something to show off.
 Once again, the specifics of your portfolio will depend on your career goals—and also once again, we turn to Smith to break down the process of putting it together.

 “It really depends on what road you want to go down,” says Smith.
 “For fashion and editorial, they basically want tear sheets, they want you working with great photographers, great stylists.
 You’re working for free, but that gets agencies to look at you.
 For me, working in television and film, I need to have a broader spectrum.
 I need the pretty stuff, but I also have to have in my portfolio my special effects work, bald cap work, facial hair, lace pieces for facial hair, wounds, proof that I can work on different skin tones.”

+If you’re wondering how many looks to include in your makeup artist portfolio, Smith says more is better.
 “If I was talking to somebody who was looking to apply for the union or to get into this industry or stay busy in this industry, I would say you need to have a portfolio of one photo of everything,” Smith says.
 “You can also put stuff that has people in the chair [after you’ve worked on them], meaning your continuity photos.
 I just take them on my iPhone.
 My phone is filled with random photos of celebrities looking at me really morosely.”

 Like everything else in the business of show, when it comes to actually finding work as a makeup artist, no two paths are alike.
 Also like everything else in the business, so very much of it comes down to luck and the connections you make along the way.